Erica Stanford: Education

 In mid-August 2025, Radio New Zealand reported that Stanford had decided in October 2024 to exclude most Māori language words except for characters' names in the Education Ministry's "Ready to Read Phonics Plus" (RtRPP) series.
-In response, Stanford said that the decision only affected 12 books withing the series and that 27 books with Māori words would be reprinted.
+In response, Stanford said that the decision only affected 12 books within the series and that 27 books with Māori words would be reprinted.
 In early September 2025, Stanford disputed claims by several teachers and principals that the Government was reducing references to the Treaty of Waitangi and Māori words in education documents and curriculum statements.
 She reiterated the Government's commitment to the Treaty and raising educational achievements for Māori children.

-In mid September 2025, Stanford announced that the Government would introduce several new STEM-oriented subjects for Years 11 to 13 students from 2028.
+In mid September 2025, Stanford announced that the Government would introduce several new STEM–oriented subjects for Years 11 to 13 students from 2028.
 These new subjects include earth science, space science, statistics, data science, electronics, mechatronics, civics education, philosophy, media studies, Māori and Pasifika studies, and various industry-led subjects.
 She also confirmed that the indigenous Māori curriculum Te Marautanga o Aotearoa would be resourced with a new detailed curriculum and new subjects focusing on traditional Māori cosmology, wood carving and Māori culture.

 In late October 2025, Stanford released the Government's full draft of the curriculum for Years 0-10 students for consultation.
 The draft curriculum covered several subjects including the social sciences, science, health & physical education, the arts, technology and languages.
 The new curriculum is expected to be rolled out in three stages between 2026 and 2028.
 In response, principals, maths and history teachers criticised the proposed new curriculum for what they regarded as its "unworkable" timeframe, "burdensome" requirements on teachers and students, and for allegedly devaluing the Treaty of Waitangi and minority perspectives.

 On 4 November 2025, Stanford confirmed that the Government would amend the Education and Training Act's provision for schools to implement the Treaty of Waitangi, stating that it was the responsibility of the New Zealand Crown rather than schools.
 She said that schools would focus on promoting equitable outcomes for Māori students, offering Māori language instruction and "cultural competence."
 The policy change was criticised by the New Zealand School Boards Association, the Principals Federation, the New Zealand Educational Institute and the National Iwi Chairs Forum, who expressed concern it would lead to the purge of Māori language and cultural training from the school curriculum.
 By 13 November, over 200 school boards had penned letters to Stanford objecting to the proposed law change.
+By 23 November, 1,007 schools had reaffirmed their commitment to the Treaty of Waitangi.